pivotal-cf/pcf-release-notes/p1-v1.1/runtime_ki.html.md

 * Upgrading 1.0.0.1 to 1.1.0.0 by exporting/importing will not provide users with an upgraded Dev Console.
 See the Pivotal Operations Manager [Release Notes](./opsmanager_rn.html) for instructions on how to inject the 1.1 Dev Console when upgrading.

-* Orgs and domains created in PCF 1.0 cannot be deleted after an upgrade to PCF 1.1.
+* Custom Orgs and domains created in PCF 1.0 cannot be deleted after an upgrade to PCF 1.1:

-## Example Failure:
+# Example Failure:
 ```
 $ cf delete-org example-org